11318Chaitanya/cpu-scheduler/README.md

 - `POST /submit`: Accepts CPU scheduling input data and returns the scheduling results.

-### How Flask Interacts with the C++ File

-1. **Receiving Input**:
-   - The Flask app receives input data via a `POST` request to the `/submit` endpoint.
-   - The input data, which includes the processes and the time quantum, is parsed and saved to a file named `input.txt`.

-2. **Compiling the C++ Program**:
-   - Flask runs a subprocess command to compile the `main.cpp` file using `g++`.
-   - If the compilation fails, an error message is returned.

-3. **Executing the Compiled Program**:
-   - Upon successful compilation, Flask runs the compiled C++ program.
-   - The C++ program reads the `input.txt` file, processes the data, and writes the scheduling results to `output.json`.

-4. **Returning Output**:
-   - Flask reads the `output.json` file and returns the results as a JSON response.

 ## Frontend Setup

 The frontend is built using React and communicates with the backend to display the results of the scheduling algorithms.